enbacon/tic-tac-toe-bacon/README.md

 - `As a user,` I want to be able to change my password.
 - `As a user,` I want to be able to log out of my account.
 - `As a user,` I want to know my logout was successful

+##

+-`Wireframes for this project may be found at https://imgur.com/a/NxWg7Uq`